mrunalinir/grievance-redressal-system/README.md

   Go in the admin.
 Select 'can open dashboard' permission for staff and select users. select ' can open manager dashboard' permission for managers and select users. password for all the three users is testing123

+  Image field link in redressal file is hard coded..